5 Best WordPress Hosting Providers

 Yes—there are hundreds of free and paid e-commerce plug-ins available on WordPress.org, many of which are currently being used by millions of businesses to conduct transactions online.

 How much does it cost to maintain an e-commerce WordPress site?

 Here’s where WP e-commerce gets a little trickier (and pricier): while you can build a DIY WordPress site and equip it with some basic e-commerce features (to sell T-shirts, coffee mugs, or other brand paraphernalia in limited quantities) for anywhere between $50 and $100 a year including hosting service, setting up a serious e-commerce site will take a bit more cheddar (like $1,000–$3,000 a year, at the minimum; more if you hire out pro customization).

 WordPress.org vs. WordPress.com

-Through WordPress.org, you download and install the WP site software onto a “self-hosted” third-party web server (the best of which we’ll be reviewing here).
-A few more steps are involved, but it’s not overly complicated—most WordPress hosting services even offer pre-configured “one-click installs,” which usually work as described.
+Through WordPress.com, you download and install the WP site software onto a “self-hosted” third-party web server (the best of which we’ve reviewed here).
+A few more steps are involved, but it’s not overly complicated—most WordPress hosting services even offer preconfigured “one-click installs,” which usually work as described.